 Door Easing – If the new carpet is thicker than the old one (most likely) then the doors may rub on the carpet.
 The doors need to be trimmed by a centimetre or so.
 This usually costs an extra £10-15 per door.

-Lifting of Old Flooring – If you don’t lift the old flooring yourself, the installer will charge a fee to do it for you.
+Lifting of Old Flooring – If you don’t raise the old flooring yourself, the installer will charge a fee to do it for you.
 This is usually between £1.00 and £2.00 per square metre.
 This price doesn’t include the cost of disposal which can cost another £15.00 or so.

 Ply Boarding – If your underfloor requires new ply boards, expect to pay around £13.00 per square metre.